πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Call stack visualizer

-See how recursive calls are pushed onto the stack and then returned.
+Watch how recursive calls get pushed onto the stack and then unwound as each one returns.

 Fibonacci sequence